-Abstract.
-Robot manipulators, as general-purpose machines, can be used to perform various tasks.
+Abstract Robot manipulators, as general-purpose machines, can be used to perform various tasks.
 Though, adaptations to specific scenarios require of some technical efforts.
 In particular, the descriptions of the task result in a robot program which must be modified whenever changes are introduced.
 Another source of variations are undesired changes due to the entropic properties of systems; in effect, robots must be re-calibrated with certain frequency to produce the desired results.
+To ensure adapt-

-To ensure adaptability, cognitive robotists aim to design systems capable of learning and decision making.
-Moreover, control techniques such as visual-servoing allow robust control under inaccuracies in the estimates of the system's parameters.
-This paper reports the design of a platform called CRR, which combines the computational cognition paradigm for decision making and learning, with the visual-servoing control technique for the automation of manipulative tasks.
+7 ability, cognitive robotists aim to design systems capable of learning and decision

+8 making.
+Moreover, control techniques such as visual-servoing allow robust control adigm for decision making and learning, with the visual-servoing control technique